gstoyano/target-dev.en/help/dev/implement/client-side/atjs/atjs-functions/adobe-target-applyoffer.md

 ---
-keywords:
-- adobe.target.applyOffer
-- applyOffer
-- applyoffer
-- apply offer
-- at.js
-- functions
-- function
+keywords: adobe.target.applyOffer, applyOffer, applyoffer, apply offer, at.js, functions, function, $8
 description: Use the adobe.target.applyOffer() function for the Adobe Target at.js JavaScript library to apply the response content.
 title: How Do I Use the adobe.target.applyOffer() Function?
 feature: at.js